Drinking Alone: What Does It Mean?

 Is drinking alone an indicator of alcohol addiction?

 However, it is a habit that can result in alcohol addiction.
-It’s actually more of a worry if you are going out to public places and drinking on your own.
+It’s more of a worry if you go to public places and drink alone.

 Drinking Alone: What’s The Reason?